xcotelo/MachineAnalysis/README.md

-# 🔎 Advanced Network Analyzer (Python-based)
+# 🔎 Machine Analysis (Python-based)

-**Advanced Network Analyzer** is a Python tool designed for basic reconnaissance and OS fingerprinting using `ping` and `nmap`.
+**Machine Analysis** is a Python tool designed for basic reconnaissance and OS fingerprinting using `ping` and `nmap`.
 It supports both IP addresses and hostnames, offering insights into the target's TTL-based OS and open TCP ports with detected services.

 > ⚠️ **Note:** This project is a work in progress.
 Features such as vulnerability detection (after Nmap scanning) and extended analysis are planned for future releases.